mateuszdorobek/python3.info/about/donation-failed.rst

 Sorry to hear that, but the donation failed.

-You may contact me at matt@astrotech.io
+You may contact me at matt@astronaut.center